EECS150/asic-labs-fa22/project/final.md

 11. Is there anything you would like to tell the staff before we grade your project?

+### Division of Labor

+Include a section in the report where you explain how you divided up the work between your partners.

+Please be specific about how each member had major contribution on different parts of the project.

 If you worked with a partner you do not need separate reports.
 If you are having issues with your partner please contact the GSI privately as soon as possible.